sagemath/sagewiki_to_gh-2022-10-10/interact/groups.md

-=== Direct or Semi-direct Product Groups ===
+=== Direct or Semidirect Product Groups ===

-Use this interact to specify groups that contain direct or semi-direct products.
+Use this interact to specify groups that contain direct or semidirect products.

 {{{#!sagecell
 #Last edited 8/5/21 2:45pm